hermitretro/zxdbfs/README.md

 ## libfuse3 filesystem

-That should result in an executable `zxdbfs` in the `build` directory.
+That should result in an executable `zxdbfsd` in the `build` directory.

 To run it:

 ```
-% zxdbfs mountpoint
+% zxdbfsd mountpoint
 ```

 where `mountpoint` should be an existing directory.
-By default, `zxdbfs` will background.
+By default, `zxdbfsd` will background.
 You can unmount the filesystem with:

 ```
 % fusermount3 -u mountpoint
 ```

-You can run `zxdbfs` in the foreground via:
+You can run `zxdbfsd` in the foreground via:

 ```
-% zxdbfs -d mountpoint
+% zxdbfsd -d mountpoint
 ```

 which is also handy for debugging and killing directly with `Ctrl-C`.

-The directory you mount onto will not be destroyed, but it will be unavailable whilst `zxdbfs` runs.
-It will become available once `zxdbfs` is unmounted or exits.
+The directory you mount onto will not be destroyed, but it will be unavailable whilst `zxdbfsd` runs.
+It will become available once `zxdbfsd` is unmounted or exits.

 # Using the filesystem

-## Throttling
+## Throttling (Not yet implemented)

 The filesystem will throttle automatically to avoid heavy load onto ZXDB.
 For example, we recommend NOT using commands such as `find`